1.19 Provisions, Contingent liabilities and Contingent Assets

 Trade Receivables

 As per IND AS 109, Company follows the simplified approach in determining allowance for credit losses of trade receivables.
-The Company makes the provision of expected credit losses on trade receivables using provision matrix to mitigate the risk of defaults of payments.
+However, for receivables from certain customers , the Company considers the credit risk to be low based on historical default experience and the nature of the counterparties.
+Accordingly, the ECL recognised on such balances is considered to be insignificant.
+This assessment is periodically reviewed to ensure consistency with the Company's risk management policies and prevailing economic conditions.
+The Company makes the provision of expected credit losses on certain trade receivables using provision matrix to mitigate the risk of defaults of payments.
 Provision matrix is prepared based on historic data and the same is adjusted considering forward looking estimates.
-The provision matrix followed by company is as follows :
+The provision matrix followed by Company is as follows :

 The Company's objectives when managing capital are to safeguard their ability to continue as a going concern, so that they can continue to provide returns for shareholders and benefits for other stakeholders, and maintain an optimal capital structure to reduce the cost of capital.